protocol/research-website/content/publications/santos2019/index.md

 ---
-title: "DClaims: A Censorship Resistant Web Annotations System using IPFS and Ethereum"
+title: "DClaims: A censorship resistant web annotations system using IPFS and Ethereum"

 # Conference date
 date: 2020-01-06